AlbertAmbani2/company-app/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\

+To view System Admin Panel use:
+Username: Bret
+Password: 92998-3874

 You may also see any lint errors in the console.

 ### `yarn test`